 “This book attempts to open windows to glimpse views rather than dissect the pictures on wall.
 To look at things from unlikely angles.
 References to sources are occasionally provided to keep you going.
 The book has no thesis, is neither a whodunnit nor a how to do it, has no beginning, middle or end.”

-Below is a YouTube video showing a 10 minute interview with Alan, about the launch of his book.
-If you can’t see the video, visit YouTube here.
+Here’s a 10 minute interview with Alan where he talks about the launch of his book.

-The Art of Looking Sideways is available to buy from Amazon.com for around £17 (GBP) or $26 (USD).
+The Art of Looking Sideways is available from Phaidon or: